techqueria/website/content/english/support-us/software-sponsor/donut.md

 - include your company name and link as part of our onboarding process within Donut (meaning that every new member of Techqueria will learn about your org)
 - showcase your company under "Software Sponsors" on the Supporters page
-- provide marketing on social media/newsletter worth $1,250 to your company
+- provide an event & marketing package worth $5,000 in value